Passing California Smog Tests

 9. The Test Report:

 The top of the test report will identify your vehicle type.
-Be sure that the following are correct because they affect the test:
+Be sure that the following item are correct because they will affect the test:

 If they are not you should contest the results if they are not in your favor.
 Unfortunately you don't get to see this information until the test report has been printed out.
 If your smog tech is nice he will do his best to enter the correct information when he sets up for the test.